If you have toddlers or small children, you may have already poison-proofed your house. If not, the sooner you get started, the better.

 - Vitamins, especially those containing iron.
 (Vitamin pills with iron are some of the most common causes of children's death in accidental poisonings.)

-- Painkillers, such as acetaminophen (Tylenol), and aspirin.
+- Painkillers, such as acetaminophen (Tylenol) and aspirin.
+Tylenol is especially dangerous and should be keep locked up.

 - Other over-the-counter medications, especially cold medicine, decongestants, diet pills, and sleeping pills.